scottfjennings/hetp_data_work/README.md

 * calculate ODBA:
   1. create monthly RDS files and summaries with clip_write_data_files.R
   2. do actual calculations with calculate_ODBA.R
+  3. add_covariates.R to combine ODBA with GPS data

 * add tide level, daylight and other covariates to GPS data:
   1. interpolate_bird_tides.R